danielmartincraig/coffi-demo-deps/README.md

 This app demos calling native code from Clojure, using the excellent Coffi library found at https://github.com/IGJoshua/coffi

 ## Installation

 Download from https://github.com/danielmartincraig/coffi-demo-deps

 ## Usage

-FIXME: explanation
+This application uses the native strlen function from the standard c library to count the strlen of a user-provided string.

 Run the project directly, via `:exec-fn`:

     $ clojure -X:run-x
-    Hello, Clojure!
+    The length of the input string "Clojure" is: 7

-Run the project, overriding the name to be greeted:
+Run the project, overriding the string to be strlen'd:

-    $ clojure -X:run-x :name '"Someone"'
+    $ clojure -X:run-x :user-input '"Hello World"'
-    Hello, Someone!
+    The length of the input string "Hello World" is: 11

 Run the project directly, via `:main-opts` (`-m danielmartincraig.coffi-demo-deps`):

-    $ clojure -M:run-m
-    Hello, World!

-Run the project, overriding the name to be greeted:

-    $ clojure -M:run-m Via-Main
+    $ clojure -M:run-m "Hello World"
-    Hello, Via-Main!
+    The length of the input string "Hello World" is: 11

-Run the project's tests (they'll fail until you edit them):
+Run the project's tests:

     $ clojure -T:build test

-Run the project's CI pipeline and build an uberjar (this will fail until you edit the tests to pass):
+Run the project's CI pipeline and build an uberjar:

     $ clojure -T:build ci